-In the Independent listening task 2, the examiner awards a score based on how well you understand the recording.

-Your speaking and writing are not assessed in the Independent listening tasks.
+In the Independent listening task the examiner awards a score based on how well you have understood the recording.
+Your speaking and writing are not assessed in the Independent listening task.

-Your scores in task 1 and task 2 are combined to give your overall Listening result, which will be Distinction, Merit, Pass or Fail.
+Your Listening result will be Distinction, Merit, Pass or Fail.